vmware/terraform-provider-vra/docs/install_provider.md

     ```bash
     tar xvf terraform-provider-vra_${RELEASE}_linux_amd64.zip
     ```

-3. Copy the extracted plugin to a target system and move to the Terraform plugins directory.
+3. Create a directory for the provider.

-    >**Note**: The directory directory hierarchy that Terraform use to precisely determine the source of each provider it finds locally.<br/>
+    >**Note**: The directory hierarchy that Terraform use to precisely determine the source of each provider it finds locally.<br/>
     > `$PLUGIN_DIRECTORY/$SOURCEHOSTNAME/$SOURCENAMESPACE/$NAME/$VERSION/$OS_$ARCH/`

     ```bash
+    mkdir -p ~/.terraform.d/plugins/local/vmware/vra/${RELEASE}/linux_amd64
+    ```

+4. Copy the extracted plugin to a target system and move to the Terraform plugins directory.

+    ```bash
     mv terraform-provider-vra_v${RELEASE} ~/.terraform.d/plugins/local/vmware/vra/${RELEASE}/linux_amd64
     ```

-4. Verify the presence of the plugin in the Terraform plugins directory.
+5. Verify the presence of the plugin in the Terraform plugins directory.

     ```bash
     cd ~/.terraform.d/plugins/local/vmware/vra/${RELEASE}/linux_amd64